jgarconi/Glassdoor_salary_scraper/README.md

 ![response](http://i.imgur.com/zY8l22v.png)

-The web scraper will output a JSON with the name "[company name].json" in the same directory.
-Each data point in the JSON corresponds to one interview review on Glassdoor with attributes (see above) for each portion of the review.
+The web scraper will output a JSON with the name "[city name].json" in the same directory.
+Each data point in the JSON corresponds to one salary on Glassdoor with attributes (company name, job title).

-## Changelog

-###v1.2
-- companyURL now accepts full path of Interview page for ease of use
-- Fixed issue with pagination not working
-- Fixed issue where scraper would erroneously get stuck waiting for the page to load
-- Increased initial sleep time in case of CAPTCHA
-- Reduced polling time on waiting for page load or captcha input
-- Now takes an additional short break every 10 pages to avoid rate limiting
-- Cleaned up and added some more progress dialogue

-###v1.1
-- Made maxnum a global pages variable for easier use
-- Removed option and dependency for URL2 as each link ends in ".htm" anyways
-- Removed unnecessary concatenation of URL links at the beginning of get_data().
-Glassdoor automatically redirects _IP1 link to the first interview page.
-- Increased sleep time after login
-- Increased sleep time in between scraping interview pages
-- Added some more progess dialogue

-###v1.0
-- And so it begins ...